Updated November 2024

 Sanssouci Palace.
 This was the summer palace of Frederick the Great, king of Prussia.
 He designed the palace himself in the 1700s.
 The palace opened in 1747 and translates to "without worry" or "without a care" in French.
 It is surrounded with vineyards and gardens rivaling France's Versailles.

-Though Berlin may not be my favorite German place that I have visited thus far, it is a favorite among quite a few other travelers that I have met.
-It is not the best place for authentic Germany - it's cosmopolitan and a headquarters for the Europe of the 21st century as Germany and Angela Merkel are centerpieces of the EU.
-I heard multiple languages other than German and English, and stopped for boba tea too (not a German beverage).
-No lederhosen or fairy tale artsy chic wood paneled homes, but David Bowie called it, "the greatest cultural extravaganza that one could imagine," and I'd assume that he was a pretty well-traveled guy.
+While Berlin may not be my favorite German place that I have visited thus far, it is a favorite among quite a few other travelers that I have met.
+It is not the best place for authentic Germany given the country's position as one of the most powerful in the world both in economy and politics.
+Berlin doesn't have lederhosen or fairy tale artsy chic wood paneled homes.
+However, David Bowie called it, "the greatest cultural extravaganza that one could imagine," and I'd assume that he was a pretty well-traveled guy.

 Transportation tips: Berlin has transportation above and below street level: the S and U, respectively.
 There are buses as well.
 It can get confusing because of the size of the city and it is very spread out rather than tight-knit and dense like Paris.
 I had to accept defeat and use map apps on my phone instead of a paper map.